-Provider Type: Speech Pathologists Provider Qualifications

-A Speech Pathologist licensed to practice speech pathology in accordance with the requirements of Chapter 79 of Title 17 of the D.C.M.R.
+Provider Category: Individual ✓ Provider Type: Speech Pathologists Provider Qualifications License (specify): A Speech Pathologist licensed to practice speech pathology in accordance with the requirements of Chapter 79 of Title 17 of the D.C.M.R.
+Certificate (specify):

 Other Standard (specify): Accreditation by the American Speech-Language-Hearing Association Verification of Provider Qualifications Entity Responsible for Verification: DDS Frequency of Verification: Initially, and annually thereafter.